 With 1.9 million square feet of meetings and convention space at the Venetian/Palazzo Congress Center and attached Sands Expo, chances are good business travelers will find themselves at this top Vegas hotel.
 Lucky you.
-The beautifully appointed start at 650 square feet, on the high end of Strip rooms.
+The beautifully appointed standard rooms start at 650 square feet, on the high end of Strip rooms.
 The sumptuous casino, big-name restaurants, and endless shopping will make your off-duty hours as productive as your working time.
 And the impressive selection of high-end restaurants, including Emeril Lagasse's Delmonicos Steakhouse, Mario Batali's B&B, and David Burke's, well, David Burke, offer lots of opportunities to use up your expense account with pleasure.

 Located right beside the Las Vegas Convention Center, this business-centric hotel is a stylish one: Candy-colored furniture, geometric shapes and shiny, reflective surfaces dominate the lobby, giving the impression of a cocktail lounge.
-The 24-hour has all the requisite services, but watch for fees: Internet in the business center is $5 for the first 5 minutes, $1 after that; a wireless Internet connection in the lobby and the 2nd floor costs $12.95 for noon-to-noon use; and wired Internet in guest rooms is also $12.95 for 24 hours.
-The impressive overlooking the is free to use, and the in-house steak house Envy is highly rated.
+The 24-hour business center has all the requisite services, but watch for fees: Internet in the business center is $5 for the first 5 minutes, $1 after that; a wireless Internet connection in the lobby and the 2nd floor costs $12.95 for noon-to-noon use; and wired Internet in guest rooms is also $12.95 for 24 hours.
+The impressive fitness center overlooking the pool is free to use, and the in-house steak house Envy is highly rated.

 A three-minute walk to the convention center, the Marriott is a good choice for no-nonsense business travelers.
 The suites may be small, but the business services are ample, with a 24-hour business center, six meeting rooms that guests can book, mailing services on weekdays, and a notary public on call Monday through Friday, 9 a.m. to 4 p.m.
 Guests are entitled to 20 free printouts and 20 free copies per stay.
 The Internet fees, however, are annoying: In the business center and in the lobby, 15 minutes online costs $2.95, 25 cents per minute thereafter.
 The rooms have only wired Internet, $12.95 per day.